eserlxl/vglog-filter/doc/AUR.md

 ### GPG Signing (aur mode only)
 - Checks for available GPG secret keys.
-- Prompts for key selection or uses `GPG_KEY_ID` environment variable.
+- Prompts for key selection or uses `gpg_key_id` environment variable.
 - Creates detached signature for the tarball (binary .sig by default, ASCII-armored .asc with `--ascii-armor`).
 - In test mode, creates dummy signature files.